wxifaras/AzureOpenAIAssistantsPoc/README.md

 # Settings

-You can adjust where the  file, the file type, and prompt.
+You can adjust the  file, the file type, and prompt.

 ```json
 {